 Typically a Mexican Brunch dish, I’ve become a big fan of Huevos Rancheros recently.
 I love the spicy tomato flavour paired with the gooey egg and I also add avocado on mine to cool everything down.
 Breakfast?
 Brunch?
 Lunch?
 Dinner?
 Doesn’t matter – I could eat it any time of the day.
+Similar to my Shakshuka, breakfast for dinner is one of my favourite ways to eat!

 When making this dish it makes sense to use quite a deep frying pan (even a shallow wok) as there ends up being quite a lot of ingredients in the dish and you need room at the end to crack the eggs on the top.